Review · Other Supplements

 Who should buy, who should skip

-Buy this if you’re a beginner who wants a simple, printed chair yoga routine and would rather not sift through videos.
-At $9 it costs less than a single class, and if you actually use the quick-start sheet for two weeks, you’ve gotten your money’s worth.
+Buy this if you’re an absolute beginner who wants a simple, printed chair yoga routine and doesn’t want to sift through YouTube.
+At $9, it’s cheaper than a yoga class and fully refundable.
+If you fill out the quick-start checklist and actually do the exercises for two weeks, you’ve gotten your money’s worth.

-Skip this if you already know basic chair yoga, want video coaching, or are looking for a fix for chronic pain.
-The content is generic and the same material is free elsewhere.
+Skip this if you already know basic chair yoga poses, need video instruction, or expect a solution for chronic pain.
+The content is generic, and the same information is free on the NHS website or SilverSneakers YouTube channel.
+The swipe file is useless for buyers, and the bonus PDF is filler.

 — Mara Vance